 All accidents and incidents must be investigated.
-Any accidents/incidents resulting in injury to personnel to the extent that they need medical attention and accidents/incidents involving unplanned fires and explosions must be reported to the laboratory's RP and to EH&S. It is recommended that incidents that do not result in significant injury or damage, but do result in near misses, also be reported to the laboratory's RP and to EH&S. Details for accident follow-up are provided in Section 9.B of this manual, including reporting requirements.
+Any accidents/incidents resulting in injury to personnel to the extent that they need medical attention and accidents/incidents involving unplanned fires and explosions must be reported to the laboratory's RP and to EH&S. It is recommended that incidents that do not result in significant injury or damage, but do result in near misses, also be reported to the laboratory's RP and to EH&S.

+Details for accident follow-up are provided in Section 9.B of this manual, including reporting requirements.
 If it is recognized that an SOP could be improved to mitigate risk, it must be updated prior to performing the procedure again.

 m.
-Perform Lab Safety Inspections and Assist EH&S Inspections

-It is expected that laboratory personnel perform formal self-inspections using a checklist or other form of documentation at least annually.
-The inspection checklist used by the EH&S laboratory safety team is available here, and can be augmented with additional items regarding laboratoryspecific conditions.
+Perform Lab Safety Inspections and Assist EH&S Inspections safety team can be augmented with additional items regarding laboratory-specific conditions.
 It can also be completed and stored on the lab safety dashboard.
-Selfinspections should be independent of any other inspections- i.e., they should not be just preparation or response for third-party audits or inspections.
+Self-inspections should be independent of any other inspections- i.e., they should not be just preparation or response for third-party audits or inspections.